bethanyuo/d-lish/README.md

 # 👌 D-Lish

-Here is a dapp dedicated to recipe creators and food enthusiasts!
+Here is a dapp dedicated to recipe creators, professional chefs and food enthusiasts!
 Those who want to share their creations with the world.

 🌟 And do you know the great thing about our dapp?!
 Once the non-fungible token (NFT) is resold, the original NFT creator is compensated with 15 percent of the earnings.
 We at PiñaPay (http://pinapay.io/) want to ensure that all of our creators receive residual income for their content.
 <br><br>